RakibulHasanRatul/dhaka-house-rent-predictor/readme.md

-# Dhaka House Rent predictor: A Machine Learning Model Built from Scratch
+# Dhaka House Rent Predictor: A Machine Learning Model Built from Scratch

 A machine learning program to predict house rent in different locations in **Dhaka, Bangladesh**.